 The Frozen Farmer makes from scratch many flavors of ice cream, nice cream (a part sorbet / part ice cream blend), and sorbet from the fruit grown on Evans Farms as well as traditional favorites like cake batter, peanut butter cup and cookies-n-cream.
 The new Frozen Farmer at Evans Farms boasts an open kitchen so that customers can interact with the chefs and watch them turn raw ingredients like a basket of fresh-picked sweet corn into an end product like sweet corn ice cream.

 Today, Evans Farms tills more than 2,000 acres in Delaware.
 Evans Farms wholesales their local produce direct to nearly a dozen different restaurants in Delaware and more than 70 grocers throughout Delaware, Maryland, and Washington, D.C.
+Their watermelons get shipped and sold all throughout the United States and into Canada.

 The farm, produce market and Frozen Farmer are located at 9843 Seashore Highway, Bridgeville, Del.